FRBCesab/rossinante/rossinante-tuto.md

 \vspace{0.25cm}

-**Important:** If your project is tracked by git do not use this method.
+**Important --** If your project is tracked by git do not use this method ( except on large files).
 See section 2.3.